-Fluorescence microscopes consist of a camera (CCD, CMOS, etc.) that serves as the detector, a filter, a light source, and a beam splitter.
+Fluorescent light microscopes consist of a camera (CCD, CMOS, etc.) that serves as the detector, a filter, a light source, and a beam splitter.
 The filter is composed of an excitation filter and an emission filter.
 In a conventional fluorescence microscope, the transmission method involves a darkfield condenser that completely cuts off the excitation light irradiating the sample from the optical observation path.
 In recent years, however, the development of dichroic mirrors that reflect short wavelengths and transmit long wavelengths, and objective lenses made of glass with low autofluorescence, has led to the mainstream use of the epi-illumination method.
-The following section explains the components of an epifluorescence microscope.
+The following section explains the components of epifluorescence microscopes.

 CCD camera (detector)

 A CCD camera is used to detect the emitted light for fluorescence observation.
 The camera is connected to a computer to display the captured image.